zio/zio-http/docs/guides/testing-http-apps.md

 ## TestServer

-Using the `TestServer` we can write tests for our HTTP applications by starting a live server instance on the localhost.
+The `TestServer` allows us to write tests for our HTTP applications by defining the behavior of the server:

-Using the following methods we can define the behavior of the `TestServer`:

-- `TestServer.addRequestResponse` - Adds an exact 1-1 behavior.
-It takes a request and a response and returns a `ZIO[TestServer, Nothing, Unit]`.
+- `TestServer.addRequestResponse` - Adds an 1-1 mapping from a `Request` to a `Response` to the `TestServer`.
-- `TestServer.addRoute` and `TestServer.addRoutes` - Adds a route definition to handle requests that are submitted by test cases.
-It takes a `Route` or `Routes` and returns a `ZIO[R with TestServer, Nothing, Unit]`.
+- `TestServer.addRoute` and `TestServer.addRoutes` - Add one or more `Route` or a single `Routes` instance to the `TestServer`.
 - `TestServer.install` - Installs a `HttpApp` to the `TestServer`.

 After defining the behavior of the test server, we can use the `TestServer.layer` to provide the `TestServer` to any test cases that require `Server`: